returnn.torch.data.returnn_dataset_wrapper¶

 (Note: The mechanism where

-is actually called is very obfuscated in PyTorch.
-As I understand it, there is a IterDataPipe metaclass (_IterDataPipeMeta) which automatically registers a hook on__iter__
+reset()is actually called is very obfuscated in PyTorch.
+As I understand it, there is a IterDataPipe metaclass (_IterDataPipeMeta) which automatically registers a hook on__iter__viahook_iterator.
+Deep inside the complex logic of this hook, it calls_set_datapipe_valid_iterator_idwhich then callsreset().)

 - class returnn.torch.data.returnn_dataset_wrapper.ReturnnDatasetPerEpochMapDataPipe[source]¶